Top Mobile Ad Networks (2020)

 AppLike is Germany’s fastest growing ad tech company, although they target global networks.
 This advertising network specializes in video ads.

-All of the ads are displayed in the AppLike app, which is supported by iOS and Android platforms.
+All of the mobile advertising gets displayed in the AppLike app, which is supported by iOS and Android platforms.
 You can run CPC campaigns through their platform.

 Mobile users are segmented by age, gender, and app usage.

-AppLike is a great option to consider because they offer A/B testing for your campaigns.
+The AppLike app ad network is a great option to consider because they offer A/B testing for your video ad campaigns.
 So you can change your audience preferences to see which works best for each campaign.
 It’s also nice that they factor in the app usage for targeting as well, which makes the ads even more relevant.

 GOWIDE generates results.
 This mobile ad network drives over 500,000 in-app events each month.
 These engagements include things like registrations, purchases, and app installs.